ndim/weight-calendar-grid/README.md

 This program can plot recorded weight values into the grid paper it prints.
-For this to happen, you need to keep long term records of your measured weights in a simple text file `foo.dat' where every line looks as follows:
+For this to happen, you need to keep long term records of your measured weights in a simple text file `foo.dat` where every line looks as follows:

     # my weights